6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 Darwin lived and worked in a world where public policies called for extermination and removal were well-known and prominent.
 But these movements started without Darwin, and the impetus behind them was much bigger than Darwin.

-The more reasonable question to ask might be this: Did Darwin do anything to stop practices that would be called genocide and ethnic cleansing date in the twentieth century?
+The more reasonable question to ask might be this: Did Darwin do anything to stop practices that would be called genocide and ethnic cleansing date in the 20th century?
 Has any social scientist?
 These are important questions to consider.

-It is highly disturbing to consider that Native people in the United States and elsewhere faced two options in the nineteenth-century: either assimilate, or be exterminated.
+It is highly disturbing to consider that Native people in the United States and elsewhere faced two options in the 19th-century: either assimilate, or be exterminated.
 It is difficult to decide whether we should be more outraged that these were the policy expressions of monogenists and polygenists, respectively, or that the debates between monogenists and polygenists had no impact at all.

 A GENERATION OF MATERIALISTS